on July 26, 2021 (last modified on May 12, 2022) • 17 minute read

 Retaining this type of customer can be critical for your business revenue.
 “Our objective is to find methods to treat them nicely in order to keep them.
 We show our appreciation for their commitment and contribution to our brand’s success through the marketing emails and offers we give them,” explains Jansen.

 “We make every effort to make their purchasing experience as enjoyable and painless as possible.
 To make it easier, we have a dedicated customer service staff.
 The high spender category includes all customers who have spent more than the average customer lifetime value (CLV).
 Multiple revenue criteria that are beyond the CLV might help you limit down your options.
+This data can be obtained from your sales dashboard software.
 The next stage is to please them with rewards.”

 Here are a few reward ideas Jansen shared with us: